PayerPayment/Payer-ImagePack/README.md

 For more information about your integration and our payment services, please visit [www.payer.se](https://www.payer.se).

-**Note:** If you would like to link directly to any image in this repository from your site end, do that from a specific release and not from the root master branch.
+**Note:** If you would like to link to any image in this repository directly from your site end; then do that from a specific release repo and not from the root master.